prakashriya/Weather-App/README.md

 Weather apps provide forecasts for the day, hour, or minute, and can include information like high temperatures, precipitation levels, and air quality
 # Current conditions
 Weather apps can provide information about the current temperature, weather conditions, humidity, and wind speed
+# API Security
+API Key Management: Ensures that only authorized apps or services can access the backend data.
+This includes using API keys, tokens, and rate limiting to prevent abuse.
+Secure Coding Practices: Protect against common security vulnerabilities (e.g., SQL injection, Cross-Site Scripting (XSS)) that could compromise the app's security.